Life Gap Plus

 Learning Support and Services

-- Accessibility Services for Students with Disabilities – Students with disability accommodations and other considerations may find that the shift to online coursework results in the need for new or different accommodations.
-Please contact your advisor immediately should you discover any unexpected barriers or access issues.
+- Accessibility Services for Students with Disabilities – Students with disability accommodations, please contact your advisor immediately should you discover any unexpected barriers or access issues related to online or in-person coursework.
 Advisors will respond as promptly as possible to support you through this transition and to address any concerns you may have regarding access to your education.

 - Tutoring – All students have access to 24/7 on-demand, online tutoring in all courses.
-You can access these services by clicking on Tutor.com in your Canvas course site.
-This service is not offered between semesters.
+Attend a webinar for additional support:

 Tips for Successful Online Learning